oss-aspen/8Knot/docs/new_viz_guidance.md

 ### Visualization Template

-The [Visualization Template](https://github.com/oss-aspen/8Knot/blob/dev/pages/visualization_template/viz_template.py) can take you step by step on creating your new visualization with boilerplate code with the overall structure and needs of a visualization.
+The [Visualization Template](https://github.com/oss-aspen/8Knot/blob/dev/pages/visualization_template/viz_template.py) takes you step-by-step through the process of creating a new visualization.

 ### Data and Queries